aperkins19/NLLAB_OT2_PURE/Technical_error_active_learning/readme.md

 ### ALTE007

 We're also trialling sticking the substrates in first before the viscous lysate and seeing if that makes a difference. -  Used MS substrates

+* Saw one of the end of the substrates not pick enough up.
+Maybe the asp_increment isn't keeping up towards the end.
+Decrease by 0.1 for ALTE008

+* turn off temp module at spin down wax pause.

+* Change wax step to always get new tip